AGM and Spring Workshops

 This in-depth course is designed for those looking to dive into the world of non-profit housing development and redevelopment and succeed in the modernized social housing landscape.
 Perfect for housing providers – including board members and senior leaders – and those approaching or past the end of their operating agreements or mortgages.

-The course includes 6-10 hours of online, self-study including reading, online discussions, and assignments.
-This is followed by a one-day, in-person session.
+The course included 6-10 hours of online, self-study including reading, online discussions, and assignments.
+This was followed by a one-day, in-person session.

 Sponsored by CMHC with support from BCNPHA and CHF Prairies